kartral21/atfrobotdocker/README.md

 oc new-project atfrobotdocker
 ```

-Use helm to package & deploy to Kubernetes cluster
+Use helm to package & deploy to OpenShift cluster

 ```bash
 helm package atfrobotdocker